Chiang Mai, nicknamed “Rose of the North” – such a lovely name.

 Go hiking and chasing waterfalls in Chiang Mai.

-A typical cooking class in Chiang Mai includes a short trip to the locals’ market to buy ingredients, then to the cooking school and whip up a few dishes which you’ll enjoy feasting on!
-Lanna Smile Cooking School is run by two cousins: Pim and Nim, and the lesson takes place at their house.
-With a few other travellers, I had a lovely experience that day.
+A typical cooking class in Chiang Mai includes a short trip to the locals’ market to learn more about ingredients and spices, then to the cooking school and whip up a few dishes which you’ll enjoy feasting on!
+Lanna Smile Cooking School is run by two cousins: Pim and Nim, and the lesson took place at their house.
+With a few other travellers (they happened to be around my age), I had a lovely experience that day.

 Writing about this cooking class is making me miss Thai food again!